A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Thematic analysis

 Tab.~\ref{t:risultati electricity} shows the accuracy of the various models applied to the Electricity consumption dataset, which includes data from 1$^{\text{st}}$ January 2012 to 31$^{\text{st}}$ December 2014 at hourly granularity, for 3, 6, 12 and 24 steps ahead horizons.
 The accuracy is expressed in terms of RRSE and CORR.

 {\tabcolsep=4.5pt

 }

-The accuracy of the various models varies depending on the studied forecasting horizon but, overall, one can notice that the GNN models perform better than the others, with the static and dynamic graph learning network (SDGL) \cite{art_78} being the most accurate.
+The accuracy of the various models varies depending on the studied forecasting horizon but, overall, one can notice that the GNN models perform better than the others, with the static and dynamic graph learning network (SDGL) \cite{art_78} and the temporal polynomial graph neural network (TPGNN) \cite{art_685} being the most accurate.
 The SDGL model, proposed by Li et al.~in 2023, first employs a static and dynamic graph learning module that incorporates graph regularization to control the smoothness, connectivity, and sparsity of the learned graph.
 The graph input then passes through gated temporal convolutional networks and graph convolution modules, which are equipped with residual and skip connections that deliver the information to the output layer.
+The TPGNN, proposed by Liu et al.~in 2022, builds a series of matrix polynomials that share a common matrix basis.
+The graph learning module first captures the overall correlations using a static matrix basis.
+Then, a set of time-varying coefficients and the matrix basis are used to create a dynamic graph.
+Overall, the TPGNN model uses an encoder-decoder architecture and makes predictions in an auto-regressive manner.

 Tab.~\ref{t:risultati exchange rate} presents the accuracy of different models applied to the Exchange rate dataset, with daily data from 1990 to 2016.
 The evaluation covers horizons of 3, 6, 12, and 24 steps ahead, with accuracy measured by RRSE and CORR.